qoiz12/Minecraft-China-Guide/Readme.md

 Step 6: Agree to the terms and conditions.
 Step 7 (notice): You'll need a Chinese resident ID Card due to local laws in China, I will not tell you in this tutorial how to get an ID from China.
-If you see something like this:  ![End](https://gcdnb.pbrd.co/images/tyPLc8KqhkTQ.png?o=1) After doing this you've now got Minecraft China Edition!
+If you see something like this:  ![End](https://gcdnb.pbrd.co/images/tyPLc8KqhkTQ.png?o=1) you've now got Minecraft China Edition!
 # Android
 Prerequisites:
 VPN (MUST be a mainland China IP, I recommend using [this]([url](https://play.google.com/store/apps/details?id=com.cnqlx.booster))).